telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### media `Object`

-The object which holds the information about the media that will be played by the control
+The object which holds the information about the media that will be played by the control.

 #### Example - specify a video